juxhouse/bela-resources/API.md

 ### `upsert-element`

-Ensures the existence of an element.
+Creates/updates an element with the given attributes.

 ```
 {
   "op": "upsert-element"
-  "path": ElementPath
+  "path": ElementPath        // Primary key.
   "name": String             // Optional.
 Defaults to last segment in the path.
   "type": Identifier         // Optional.
 Defaults to the first segment in the path.
                              // Examples: "domain", "subdomain", "person",  "package", "class", "function",